Procedural Knowledge Learning¶

 appears in a different element somewhere else in the rule.)
 Since these

-constraints still need to be enforced to ensure a correct rule, EBC will invert
+constraints still need to be enforced to ensure a correct rule, EBBS will invert

 the constraint and attach it to a variable in another condition.
 In this